 Redacted.

-The supply side has hardened into a forecasting engine of its own.
-Every product is profiled by the shape of its demand and routed to the model that fits it.
-A learning layer sits on top, sensing what the statistics miss — seasonality, cultural demand, the lift and hangover of a promotion — and correcting for it.
-It watches itself for drift and retrains on a schedule, keeping the new model only when it beats the one it replaces.
-From forecast to safety stock to reorder, the chain holds itself together.
-Operations first.
-Finance is next.
+The supply side runs a Prophet tournament — multiple forecasting models compete per SKU, and the best-performing model wins each product’s forecast.
+An XGBoost demand-sensing layer sits on top, catching what the statistical models miss: seasonality, cultural demand, the lift and hangover of a promotion.
+The system watches itself for drift and retrains on a schedule, keeping the new model only when it beats the one it replaces.

 What follows is the application, with customer name, product names, and counterparty names blacked out.
 The numbers stay, because the numbers are the point — they show the scale of what one platform is doing across one organisation.